Main Content

 To run quantum circuits on an IBM quantum device from within MATLAB, you need:

-An IBM account (free to create), which provides access to Qiskit Runtime Services
+• An IBM account (free to create), which provides access to Qiskit Runtime service

 Set Up Access to IBM

-To enable communication between MATLAB and IBM Qiskit Runtime Services, follow these steps:
+To enable communication between MATLAB and IBM Qiskit Runtime, follow these steps:

-Set up account.
-Authentication is required using an access plan available through the IBM Cloud® or IBM Quantum® platform.
+1. Set up account.
+Authentication requires using an access plan available through the IBM Cloud® platform.
 Go to the Qiskit Runtime page to sign up for an access plan.
 Running jobs on hardware with the Standard plan on IBM Cloud incurs costs.
 These costs are charged to your account.
 See the access plan information for details.

-At this point, you should have an IBM Cloud or IBM Quantum account with the service instance and token accessible from the respective web pages.
+At this point, confirm that you have an IBM Cloud account with the service instance and token accessible from the respective web pages.

-Create JSON file.
+3. Create JSON file.
 Store your account credentials in a JSON file for authentication purposes when running tasks on IBM quantum devices.
-Create the file by running the following code in MATLAB.
+Create the JSON file by executing the following code in a MATLAB program file (.m or .mlx) or in the MATLAB Command Window.
+This code ensures the JSON file has the expected fields.

 Replace the ellipses in this code with the three credentials obtained from the previous step.

-Replace the account name in this code with a name you want to associate with this set of account credentials.
+Replace the string in this code with a name you want to associate with this set of account credentials.

-Replace the ellipsis in this code with a filename for your JSON credentials file.
-The name of the file must end in
+Replace the string in this code with a filename for your JSON credentials file.
+The name of the file must end in .json.

 Device Availability

-To see a list of available quantum devices, log in to your account and follow the instructions for your account type:
+To see a list of available quantum devices, log in to your IBM Cloud account.
+Then go to Compute resources and click Your resources.

 The Your resources page contains information on quantum devices, including their availability.
 Devices that are not currently online might still accept tasks into their queue to be run later.
 Check the device details to determine the status before submitting tasks.